lemire/SIMDCompressionAndIntersection/advancedbenchmarking/README.md

 ./simplesynth  -N 100000 -m 100 test.bin

-You can construct such a data file from the clueweb09 dataset made available by Leonid Boystov (http://boytsov.info/datasets/clueweb09gap/).
+You can construct such a data file from the clueweb09 dataset made available by Leonid Boytsov (http://boytsov.info/datasets/clueweb09gap/).
 For Nathan and Leo, this is available on the test machine at /home/data/clueweb/Uncompressed/flat.bin (October 2013).

 You also need a query log file.
 It needs to be a text file where each row contains